dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

         - runs a shell inline and gives `provision.sh` the permission to execute and(&&) runs it as sudo

 ## Deploying an app to a new machine
-- Talk to the devs and find out the requirments and dependences
+- Talk to the devs and find out the requirements and dependences
     - where does it need to be deployed too?
     - nodesjs
     - how many users can it handle?
     - does it need to be automated?
     - what is the time frame?
     - what type of requests?
-    - what are the dependecies required?
+    - what are the dependencies required?
     - which language does it support?
 - set up the above vagrant file
-- test your dependendences
+- test your dependences
 - write script to run all the installs
 - if your app is all in one folder, move it to the same folder as the vagrantfile with this code in the vagrantfile:
     - `config.vm.synced_folder "./app", "/home/vagrant/app"`
-- line 17 to 27 on app shows in condtions
+- line 17 to 27 on app shows in conditions
     - says connect to database if it exists
     - and show us on /posts page